breatheco-de/exercise-unit-test-with-jest/.learn/exercises/10-planning/README.md

 In this case we are going to develop a program that can convert a numeric value from one currency to another.

-For example:

-Given the following js object with the currency value conversion:
+For example, given the following js object with the currency value conversion:

 ```js
 // one euro is: